 There Is Still A Lot to Be Learned

-I’m sure you have a lot of questions, especially after learning about proactive interference.
+I’m sure you have a lot of questions after learning about proactive and retroactive interference.
 Why do old memories interfere with new memories in some cases, but in other cases the complete opposite occurs?
 Why does interference take place at all?
 And how can you train your brain to reduce interference?